dvla/vrm-retention-online/README.md

 Unit and Selenium tests written using Scalatest can be run using `sbt test`

-Acceptance tests written using Cucumber can be run using `sbt acceptance-tests/test-only`
+Acceptance tests written using Cucumber can be run using `sbt acceptance-tests/'test-only PersonalizedRegistration.RunCucumber'`

+Acceptance tests feature can be run using `sbt acceptance-tests/test-only -Dcucumber.options="acceptance-tests/src/test/resources/PersonalizedRegistration/Payment.feature"`

 Session encryption
 ------------------